 The College provides access to an Employee Assistance Program (EAP), which is currently through an outside organization called Ulliance.
 Ulliance provides confidential assistance to employees and family members to help resolve any concerns that may affect the employee’s personal or work life.
 Services are provided for such concerns as family and children problems, marital and relationship conflicts, stress or other emotional difficulties, grief and loss issues, and alcohol or other drug use.
 Ulliance also provides assistance with legal issues, financial concerns, elder care referrals, and child care resources.
 Ulliance’s role is to guide the employee and family members in finding whatever type of assistance is needed, either by providing that service directly, or connecting with an organization that can help.
 Ulliance is an outside vendor under contract to the College.
 The College pays for the services of Ulliance, up to limits set forth in its agreement with Ulliance.
 However, individuals providing services for Ulliance do not work for the College, and the College disclaims any liability related to the provision of services by Ulliance or any other EAP provider with whom the College may contract.

-The college provides thirteen (13) paid holidays annually as follows: New Year’s Day, Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Day after Thanksgiving, Christmas Eve Day, Christmas Day, (3) three seasonal days, and New Year’s Eve Day.
+The college provides fourteen (14) paid holidays annually for full-time employees as follows: New Year’s Day, Martin Luther King Jr. Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Day, Day after Thanksgiving, Christmas Eve Day, Christmas Day, (3) three seasonal days, and New Year’s Eve Day.
 College offices are closed on all these days.

 This insurance provides a continuation of a certain portion of your salary in the event you lose your job through no cause of your own.
 If your employment is terminated, you may be eligible to receive unemployment compensation from the state.
 If it is your choice to leave CCS, generally you will not be eligible for benefits.
 If your termination was the choice of CCS, you may be entitled to receive unemployment benefits, depending on the circumstances.